 While home values tend to appreciate over time, they do not have to.
 When the value depreciates, your equity decreases.
 If it depreciates enough, you could have negative equity, where the value of your house is less than the amount you owe on your mortgage.

-At Bethpage Federal Credit Union, we offer affordable home equity loans (HELs) and home equity lines of credit (HELOCs) at competitive rates to help you utilize the value you own in your property.
-Contact us today for guidance and advice so you can decide whether one of these agreements is right for you.
+At Bethpage Federal Credit Union, we offer affordable home equity lines of credit (HELOCs) at competitive rates to help you utilize the value you own in your property.
+Contact us today for guidance and advice so you can decide whether a HELOC is right for you.